edem1993/JavaScript-Algorithms/12. LongestWord/Readme.md

 # Objective
-    Write a function that takes in a string returns the largest word in the array.
+    Write a function that takes in a string and returns the largest word in the array.

 # Example Returns